huntern00/Independent-Study/README.md

-# Independent-Study - Performance Evaluation of Cryptography Algorithms
+# Performance Evaluation of Cryptography Algorithms
 # Course Desription:
 The study requires the performance comparison between three cryptographic algorithms.
 Three algorithms are identified and criteria (e.g. objects to encrypt) for their evaluation are set.
 The algorithms are exercised